 THC can be consumed several ways.
 One of the most popular is by smoking it.
 Most people roll it into a joint or smoke from a pipe or other cannabis paraphernalia.
 Another popular way of consuming cannabis is through edibles.
 When edibles are consumed, the liver metabolizes the THC, which makes the weed more potent.

-A concentrated form of weed called cannabis oil is also popular among medical marijuana patients.
+A concentrated form of weed called cannabis oil is also popular among medical marijuana consumers.
 It is made from extracting resin from the buds and contains a high amount of THC.
-Cannabis oil is mostly used for treating medical issues such as multiple sclerosis and cancer
+Cannabis oil is mostly used for treating medical issues such as multiple sclerosis and cancer.